Last Updated on July 3, 2020 by Editorial Team

 Preschool or Kindergarten

 - Dyscalculic children have trouble in counting.
 They miss numbers while counting.
 They have difficulty operating addition sequences in mind.
-Dyscalculics, at this age, can’t relate arithmetic with real life concepts.
-For instance, asking to hand over two apples will generally end up him/her bringing whole pack of it.
+Dyscalculics, at this age, can’t relate arithmetic with real-life concepts.
+For instance, asking to hand over two apples will generally end up him/her bringing the whole pack of it.

-- Dyscalculics will find it difficult to relate words to numerals – could not tell 8 or ‘Eight‘ are same.
+- Dyscalculics will find it difficult to relate words to numerals – could not tell 8 or ‘Eight’ are the same.
 Their power of processing of written numbers is relatively less than a non-dyscalculic.
-They can’t quantify numbers as we can when a number comes up in our mind.
-For them, 7 maybe just one shorter and another longer line connected at an angle.
+They can’t quantify numbers as we can when a number comes up in our minds.
+For them, 7 maybe just one shorter and another long line connected at an angle.